karussell/Jetwick/README.txt

 Why Jetwick?
 ============

+>>> Real time vs. Relevance <<<

-I developed jetwick to get a better twitter search.
+I developed jetwick to get a better twitter search - more relevant tweets.
+Twitter is near perfect in delivering real time search results.
+In contrast to this is Jetwick trying to be nice at relevance!
+Jetwick lets you filter away spam, duplicates and more.
+One additional simple way to avoid noise is: to sort a result against retweets!

+>>> But why *personalized* twitter search? <<<

+Login and you'll get two benefits.

+I wanted to be able to stay days away from twitter - spending not my whole time reading news.
+But when I come back to the 'news-world' I wanted to get important news about my special topics.
+With relaxed saved searches you can save any search (e.g. even sort against retweets) and jetwick will automatically grab all tweets with your searched keywords on twitter when you are away.

+Another benefit of using jetwick is the possibility to search your friends.
+With all the jetwicked features: filter against language, translate, sort against retweets etc. In a later version of jetwick it is possible to search any (previously logged in) users' friend-tweets!

+>>> Bookmarking <<<

-I was and I am using twitter as a bookmarking service and needed to search my account often.
+I am using twitter as a bookmarking service and need to search my account often.
 With twitter this is a pain - with jetwick it's just a click.
-Then I don't like to see similar tweets again and again.
-And I wanted to sort a search against retweets to be able to stay days away from twitter and get the most important news about a special topic when I come back (e.g. from holidays).

-All of this is possible with jetwick.
 For more details take a look at this site: http://www.pannous.info/products/jetwick-twitter-search/

 Try it live: http://jetwick.com